rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 You may want to have upwards of 10 or 15 gigabytes available to build the compiler.

-Once you've created a `config.toml`, you are now ready to run `x.py`.
+Once you've created a `config.toml`, you are now ready to run `x`.
 There are a lot of options here, but let's start with what is probably the best "go to" command for building a local compiler:

 ```bash